Install

 tcb -h

-For example, you can run the following command in the terminal to configure the CLI to access the network through the proxy service at http://127.0.0.1:8000
+For example, you can run the following command in the terminal to configure the CLI to access the network via the proxy service at http://127.0.0.1:8000:

 export HTTP_PROXY=http://127.0.0.1:8000

-The above command only sets a temporary proxy, which will automatically become invalid after you close the terminal.
-You will need to set it again when you open the terminal next time.
-If you need persistent proxy access to the public network, you can add the command to your terminal's configuration file.
+The above command only sets a temporary configuration.
+After you close the terminal, the proxy will automatically become invalid.
+You will need to reconfigure it the next time you open the terminal.
+If you require persistent proxy access to the public network, add the command to your terminal's configuration file.